Writing & Pictures

 I grew up in Michigan and I have a Bachelor of Arts degree from Columbia College Chicago.
 I love a good coffee or craft beer and practicing yoga.

 If you'd like to work together, ask a question, or just say hello—please don't hesitate to reach out.
-I'd love to hear from you at email@example.com.
+I'd be happy to hear from you at email@example.com.

 Thanks for stopping by!